OpenLocalizationOrg/hyperV/articles/app-service/app-service-environment-auto-scale.md

 per hour during weekends.

-If multiple **App Service plans** are being hosted in a **worker pool**, then the **total inflation rate** needs to be calculated and this can be expresses as the *sum* of the inflation rate for all the **App Service plans** being hosting in that **worker pool**.
+If multiple **App Service plans** are being hosted in a **worker pool**, then the **total inflation rate** needs to be calculated and this can be expressed as the *sum* of the inflation rate for all the **App Service plans** being hosting in that **worker pool**.

 ![][ASP-Total-Inflation]